youngker/apparmor-wiki/AppArmorUserDefinedPolicy.md

 User defined policy is stored in a namespace with limits defined by system policy.
 The namespace will be owned by the user and refcounted so that it will exist as long as a user task is running.

-??? auto create and enter, vs. having the ns setup and already entered ???
+??? auto create and enter, vs. having the ns setup and already entered ??? entering ns needs to be early, before policy load because load task would be child or .profile
+- could be done as part of policy as a ns rule setuid -> &:ns:unconfined

+or instead of being explicit part of the ns setup rule, and encode it as part of the policy to do that transition.

 ## Permission to load policy